abrobston/abrobston/README.md

-I'm a full-stack software developer and team lead.
-I have worked mostly in .NET frameworks lately, with an increasing amount of TypeScript.
+I'm a full-stack software developer and team lead, with an enthusiasm for helping others learn and grow in their careers.
+I have worked mostly on full-stack TypeScript applications lately, especially the data-intensive parts.
+I spent more time in .NET frameworks before that.
 My recent colleagues would tell you I specialize in:

-- Microsoft SQL Server performance
+- Database performance, particularly with Microsoft SQL Server
 - Technical mentorship and leadership
 - Business decision-making
 - AWS cloud architecture